adriaan-vd-graaf/genome_integration/README.md

 Which will show MR-link output for a simulation scenario where the exposure is not causal to the outcome.
 Results will be in the `no_causal_effect_example.txt` file.
-Output of the program will contain the following following line with the MR-link result for this example.
+Output of the program will contain the following line with the MR-link result for this example.
-Note thay the p value is approximately 0.9.
+Note that the _p_ value is approximately 0.9.
 ```
 Uncalibrated MR-link results: beta: -0.0128, se: 0.10784, p value: 9.06e-01
 ```